monoid-us/vertx-postgresql/README.md

 vertx-postgresql
 ================

 Asynchronous PostgreSQL driver with support for transactions.
-It's a library to be used directly in a verticle.

 But, but, there is already a Vert.x module for PostgreSQL.
 What's the difference?